-Symptoms may include blurred vision or distorted vision (for example, straight lines may appear wavy).
+Symptoms of epiretinal membrane may include blurred vision or distorted vision (for example, straight lines may appear wavy).
 Many people say that it seems like they are looking through plastic wrap or cellophane.

 Most people need no treatment.
 If the blurred or distorted vision is bothersome, the vitreous and membrane can be removed surgically, using a procedure called a vitrectomy with membrane peel.
 This procedure can be done under local anesthesia in an operating room and usually takes about 30 minutes.